JustNak/DNSBenchPro/README.md

 ## About the Name

 The name "DNS Bench Pro" was chosen for its straightforwardness and simplicity.
-While "Pro" just popped up in my head, it primarily indicates a dedicated, no-frills tool for its specific purpose.
+While "Pro" just popped up in my head, it primarily indicates a dedicated.

 ## Introduction